How to avoid phishing, vishing & smishing scams

 We define phishing, vishing, and smishing scams and go over how to prevent them.

-Sometimes, cyber security terms can get confusing (or don’t sound like real words at all).
-That can be the case when it comes to phishing, vishing and smishing scams.
+Confused about cyber security terms?
+Let’s debunk common fraud attempts, including phishing, vishing and smishing scams.
 What are they?
 How do you identify them?
 And, most importantly, how can you prevent them?

 We’re here to help break down these three common cyber security scams so you’re equipped to identify and avoid them.